 - Clothes and toiletries

-I know it seems really easy and basic, but I didn’t have this before and now I do, well, I wouldn’t go back to the old way (i.e. using my memory).
+I know it seems really basic, but I didn’t have this before.
+And now I do, well, I would never go back to the old way—i.e. using my faulty memory.

 3 steps to make your own checklist